ATS-INTC/docs/_ats-intc/05ats-intc-rocket-chip.md

 ### How to add a interrupt controller in rocket-chip

 The implementation of plic in rocket-chip is in `rocket-chip/src/main/scala/devices/tilelink/Plic.scala`.
-Then We just follow the implementation of plic and add a customized device to rocketchip.
+Then We just follow the implementation of plic and add a customized device to rocket-chip.

-1. Create a sub directory `atsintc`, it also includes the `Config` and `Top` module of customized rocketchip.
+1. Create a sub directory `atsintc`, it also includes the `Config` and `Top` module of customized rocket-chip.
 2. Create the `ATSINTC.scala` in the `atsintc` directory, it defines the `ATSINTCKey`, `ATSINTCAttachParams`, `ATSINTCAttachKey`, `CanHavePeripheryATSINTC`.
 3. Add the `ATSINTCKey` to the `BaseSubsystemConfig` in the `Config.scala` file in the `subsystem` directory.
 4. Add the `CanHavePeripheryATSINTC` to the `HasTileInterruptSources` in the `HasTiles.scala` file in the `subsystem` directory.